apache/pulsar-site/contribute/about.md

 ### Pulsar Improvement Proposal (PIP)

-On any change which is either significant, or changes any public facing component of Pulsar (API, configuration, ...), the author should write design document known as Pulsar Improvement Proposal (PIP).
+On any change which is either significant (e.g., new features), or changes any public-facing component of Pulsar (API, configuration, metric ...), you need to write a design document known as a *Pulsar Improvement Proposal (PIP)*.
 There is a process for it that you should follow before starting to write one.
-It is [here]([url](https://github.com/apache/pulsar/blob/master/wiki/proposals/PIP.md))
+It is [here](https://github.com/apache/pulsar/blob/master/wiki/proposals/PIP.md)

 ### Online discussions